MicrosoftDocs/Viva/Viva/glint/setup/link-survey-item-action-template.md

 ---
-title: Linking a resource to an Action Plan template in Viva Glint
+title: Link a resource to an Action Plan template in Viva Glint
 description: Edit an existing action plan template and link new items to it to create a customized action template. ms.author: JudithWeiner
 author: JudyWeiner